 Students work in small teams to develop a food product under the guidance of experienced staff and using the resources of the Department of Food Science, the wider University and the project sponsor.
 The teamwork enables students to interact and apply their specialised knowledge gained in other papers, e.g. food chemistry, food marketing, food microbiology, quality assurance and sensory science.

 - Teaching Arrangements

-- There is initially two hours of lecture time and a 3-hour practical session per week.
+There are initially three hours of lecture/tutorial time and a 3-hour practical session per week.
 Once project work begins, students organise their own work arrangements, including weekly team/supervisor meetings, and are required to work on projects in their allocated lab class each week.
-In the second semester there will be three seminar/workshops through the semester.
 A minimum of eight hours of project-based work is expected per week.
-FOSC 311 is 100% internally assessed.
+FOSC 311 is 100% internally assessed, including an internal exam.